Anatomy of a perfect prompt: how marketers and content creators can get better AI-generated content

 Writing better AI prompts from Greg Brockman’s method adapted for brand managers and content creators.

-The secret?
+The secret to fixing this?
 Writing better prompts.

 A well-crafted prompt can help marketers, brand managers, and content creators get AI-generated content that’s high-quality, on-brand, and ready to use.
 This guide will break down how to structure prompts that deliver clear, engaging, and brand-aligned content.